Inventory to Turnover Ratio (ITTR)

 At Libero we believe Inventory to Turnover Ratio (ITTR) is the most powerful metric when it comes to measuring inventory as it enables comparison of inventory levels relative to turnover over time.
 To only measure total inventory value is, in our experience, pretty meaningless – without knowing how turnover has moved it is impossible to ascertain whether increases or decreases in inventory are proportional to changes in turnover.

 We firmly believe that all businesses should be looking to reduce their ITTR year on year.
-Every business wants to grow their turnover and margin year on year, so why would they not want to reduce their ITTR?
+Every business wants to see YoY growth in turnover and margin, so why would they not want to reduce ITTR?
 We have worked with many businesses that had a broad desire to “reduce inventory”, however these businesses proceeded without first assessing their historic inventory levels in relation to turnover, which just led to a directionless quest to hit an arbitrary inventory value.

 Often reducing ITTR will mean that inventory can increase, in these situations it just needs to increase at a slower rate than turnover.
 Likewise, where turnover is decreasing, businesses may need to accelerate their rate of inventory reduction for ITTR to keep pace.
 The critical point here is that it’s the relative value of inventory compared to turnover that is critical.